 - Red, aroused skin around the region of hair loss

-- Oozing dampness or bleeding around zone of balding (ordinarily an auxiliary condition)
+- Oozing dampness or bleeding around the zone of balding (ordinarily an auxiliary condition)

 Some possible causes for dog hair loss include: